Nihar-Debnath/OS/lecture-13-(sjf-&-priority-&-rr)/05_preemptive_ps_example.md

 * Only P1 has arrived
 * So run **P1**
-* ⏱️ Time: 0 → 1 (This will run for 1 sec because the preemptive prioroty scheduler will check is there any other higher priority process)
+* ⏱️ Time: 0 → 1 (This will run for 1 sec because the preemptive priority scheduler will check is there any other higher priority process)

 | Process | Priority | Arrival Time (AT) | Burst Time (BT) |
 | ------- | -------- | ----------------- | --------------- |